adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-misusing-the-select-control.md

 Here is a [demonstration of the problem](http://html.cita.illinois.edu/script/onchange/onchange-example.php).
 In some browsers, the first option isn't accessible because it is already selected as the default option.

-People don't just use the mouse, they use keyboards and screen readers etc. In the same demo, if the user presses *down* just once, the form is submitted immediately (in the affected browsers) meaning it becomes *very* difficult to access the other options.
+Also, people don't *just* use the mouse, they use keyboards and screen readers.
+In the same demo, if the user presses *down* just once, the form is submitted immediately (in the affected browsers) meaning it becomes *very* difficult to access the other options.

 Vanessa Mosher and Steven Weintraub share Sarah Miller's usability test at the Open University with regard to screen readers: